Polygraph Exams and Pre-Employment Screening in Law Enforcement

 Taking the Lie Detector Test

 The actual polygraph exam will begin after the applicant completes the questionnaire.
-She'll wear a blood pressure cuff and other devices that are connected to the testing instrument.
+They'll wear a blood pressure cuff and other devices that are connected to the testing instrument.
 The examiner will get a baseline reading of vital signs.

 The examiner will then ask a series of yes or no questions that are already known to be true.
 For example, if the applicant's name is Robert, the examiner would ask, "Is your name Robert?" and Robert would answer yes.
 Then the applicant will be instructed to lie purposefully.
 This lets the examiner establish a record with which he can compare the results of the actual test.